 Standard Weekend Festival Ticket: These cover arena entry for all 3 days.
 They also include camping, parking and use of showers in the campsites.

-2020 Weekend Tickets are all sold out however it has been known in the past for them to sell a limited amount of tickets (10,000) around Christmas time at €10 less than the regular price.
+Once the main batch of Weekend Tickets are all sold, it has been known in the past for them to sell a limited amount of tickets (10,000) around Christmas time at €10 less than the regular price.

 Day Tickets: These are not issued at Wacken